jsoma/storytelling-2015/class-09-10/README.md

 ## Homework 10

 For your homework, you are to make **at least two maps**, and give a little caption of what the map is.
 At least one should have some sort of color scale (although categorical/ordinal is also fine, doesn't have to be linear/quantile/etc).

-Post links in Slack by 9am Tuesday.
+Post links in `#storytelling-hw` on Slack by 9am Tuesday.

 ### Data sources

-If you have something, **go for it!**.
-Shapefiles are fine, you'll just need to convert them (see below).
+If you have something, **go for it!** Shapefiles are fine, you'll just need to convert them (see below).

 [NYC data mine](https://data.cityofnewyork.us/data?browseSearch=&scope=&agency=&cat=&type=maps) data sets are usually garbage, but hey, they exist.
 Be sure to download the shapefile to convert -DO NOT try to download the JSON, it isn't *GeoJSON*.
 DC [has one too](http://opendata.dc.gov/), as do most cities.
 But yeah, generally terrible data.